flabbergastedbd/blog/content/blog/afl-internals-qemu-instrumentation.rst

 1.1 Binary Translation
 ----------------------

-Read `qemu binary translation <https://www.slideshare.net/RampantJeff/qemu-binary-translation>`_.
+Read `qemu binary translation <https://www.slideshare.net/RampantJeff/qemu-binary-translation>`_ (All subsequent qemu internals' images are taken from this presentation).
 QEMU can

 - Translate basic blocks of one architecture (target i.e arch being emulated) to another (host i.e arch on which qemu is being run).
 - Store the translated blocks (**TB**) in translated block cache (**TBC**) enabling translate once and use multiple times.